r-lib/lintr/paper/paper.md

 #> [1] FALSE
 ```

+# Extensibility

+`{lintr}` is designed for extensibility by allowing users to easily
+create custom linting rules.
+By leveraging functions like
+`lintr::make_linter_from_xpath()`, users can tailor linters to match
+their project-specific coding standards, and not merely adhere to the
+tidyverse style guidelines.

 # Benefits of using `{lintr}`

 There are several benefits to using `{lintr}` to analyze and improve R